If you need a loan fast but have poor credit, it is still possible. Here are 3 big steps to apply and take out a loan with bad credit.

 It can be tough to get a loan if your credit isn’t perfect, but it can be done.
 We all need a bit of help from time to time, but you may feel hopeless if you have a bad credit score.

-If you’re curious how to take out a loan with bad credit, read on to learn our top three tips to find the best loan for your needs.
+If you’re curious about how to take out a loan with bad credit, read on to learn our top three tips to find the best loan for your needs.

 - Order a Credit Report